-Guyon et al. (2006) showed that the theoretical performance limit a coronagraph can reach is a steep function of the source angular size.
-The PIAACMC is no exception to this fundamental rule, and the performance shown in Figure 6 rapidly degrades as the central source size increases.
-Figure 7 shows, for a 109 contrast and a 0.001 λ/D radius source, that the useful throughput reaches 50% just before $1.5\lambda/D$ instead of $0.65 \lambda/D$ for a point source.
+size increases.
+Figure 7 shows, for a 10^9 contrast and a 0.001 λ/D radius source, that the UT reaches 50% just before $1.5\lambda/D$ instead of $0.65 \lambda/D$ for a point source.
 In all simulations including source size shown in this paper, the source image is computed as the incoherent sum of 1256 coronagraphic PSFs corresponding to a regular square grid of points on the stellar surface.